hic-infra/shared-services-ansible-roles/reverse_proxy/README.md

 See repository root for license information.

-This Ansible roles automates the deployment of an nginx reverse proxy, configured to proxy traffic to GitHub.
+This Ansible role automates the deployment of an nginx reverse proxy, configured to proxy traffic to GitHub.
 This allows us to define some rules to prevent data egress via git push, while still supporting clone, pull and fetch etc.